-Councilor Haas explained that while not a physical project, the Committee is required to report on its accomplishments from the past year or two.
+Councilor Haas explained that while not a physical project, the committee is required to report on its accomplishments from the past year or two.
 He confirmed that this is part of a scheduled report-out to City Council, typically due in July.
-Although the process is still evolving, he emphasized the importance of including every Committee in the reporting effort.
+Although the process is still evolving, he emphasized the importance of including every committee in the reporting effort.
 He shared his draft summary for 2024 and 2025, which currently only consists of the Kiwanis event for the upcoming year, and asked the group if they had any additional items to include.

-The group collaborated on compiling accomplishments for the Committee's 2024-2025 report.
 They agreed to list continuing efforts like community development, Earth Day cleanups, and letters of support for grants, estimating that two were submitted.
-Dr. Russell suggested combining the 2024 and 2025 lists to streamline the report and make the Committee's work appear ongoing rather than front-loaded.
+Dr. Russell suggested combining the 2024 and 2025 lists to streamline the report and make the committee's work appear ongoing rather than front-loaded.
 They also agreed to include ongoing consultations about bike lane installation and wayfinding signage, as well as to add upcoming projects, such as bike counts.